 - a.
 Provide reasonable public notice including at least one public hearing(held on 9/05/01); - b.
 Install blocks or Internet filters to limit access by both minors and adults to child pornography or materials that are obscene, inappropriate or harmful; - c.
 Monitor the on-line activities of minors; - d.
 Address issues related to the safety of minors when using e-mail, chat rooms, and other electronic communications; - e.
-Hinder unauthorized access (hacking) and other unlawful on-line activities by minors; - f.
-Prevent unauthorized disclosure of personal information regarding minors.
+Hinder unauthorized access (hacking) and other unlawful on-line activities by minors; and - f.
+Prevent unauthorized disclosure of personal information regarding minors organizations, non-profit groups, and other similar groups use of district buildings by scheduling through the principal's office and paying the set fee.
+All school activities will have precedence in scheduling.
+Outside groups that serve food from the kitchen during extracurricular activities are exempt from fees.
+Alumni using the building for class reunions are not charged a fee.